Kaiwen Wu

 About Me

-I am a forth-year PhD student in the Department of Computer and Information Science at the University of Pennsylvania, where I am advised by Jacob Gardner.
-Previously, I completed my MMath degree in Computer Science at the University of Waterloo.
-I did my undergraduate at Nanjing University.
+I am a final-year PhD student in the Department of Computer and Information Science at the University of Pennsylvania, where I am advised by Jacob Gardner.
+Before coming to Penn, I completed my MMath degree in Computer Science at the University of Waterloo.

 I am interested in machine learning and optimization.
 My recent work focuses on scaling up computation in probabilistic machine learning.
 Specifically, I work on Gaussian processes, variational inference, and Bayesian optimization.
 I am also interested in convex optimization and deep generative modeling.